obenjiro/plain/README.md

-FIST
+plain
 ====

-FIST - is an alternative to stupidly complicated terminal text editors
+plain - is an alternative to stupidly complicated terminal text editors